Safety

 Encounters With Wildlife

 Please view all wildlife from a distance.
 Never disrupt, approach, or attempt to feed any wildlife.
 Make noise (talking or clapping) while hiking to avoid surprising wildlife.
-Keep your backpack within arms reach at all times.
+Keep your backpack within arm's reach at all times.

 It is unlikely that you will see a black bear and even less likely a mountain lion.
 But it's a good idea to know how you should behave if you do:

-• Give bears or lions with young extra space.
+• Give wildlife with young extra space.

 • If you have a child with you, either pick them up or hold onto them.